hazelnutcloud/meegle/README.md

 2. Enter a url and click "Index" to index the page.

 3. Search for your indexed pages by opening up the search panel and typing in a search query.

+## Notes

+- Search is currently inaccurate due to https://github.com/lancedb/lancedb/issues/882#issuecomment-1949558198.
+Currently, it just returns all indexed pages.
+Once the issue is resolved, search will be accurate.